The Science of ClearPoint® Acne Supplements

-ClearPoint® is a supplement designed specifically to treat acne from the inside-out.
+ClearPoint® was created to effectively treat acne and oily skin from the inside-out.
 With ingredients to slow the body’s production of oil, ClearPoint® prevents pimples by increasing the production of Coenzyme A which naturally breaks down excess oils in the skin.
 By combining the precise balance of Pantothenic acid, L-Carnitine, Zinc, Selenium, Chromium, Biotin, Calcium, and other botanical ingredients, ClearPoint® can be an effective formula for treating acne and breakouts.

 Pantothenic Acid in the Treatment of Acne Vulgaris “A Medical Hypothesis” by Lit-Hung Leung, M.D This article originally appeared in the scientifically prestigious Journal of Orthromolecular Medicine Vol. 12 Number 2, 1997.
 Below is a condensed version of the study by Gunilla™ of Sweden to highlight the more pertinent factors related to ClearPoint® All Natural Clear Skin Supplement.

 The vitamins, minerals, and amino acids used in ClearPoint® are added at safe dosages and work in a synergistic way to managing oil (sebum) production and preventing pimples from forming.
 Often looking up individual ingredients

 Vitamin A is a fat¬soluble vitamin meaning once it’s been stored in fat cells in the body it remains there.
 That can be dangerous if there is too much in the body, but the lack of Vitamin A is a cause of pimples.
 It is added to this Best Acne Treatment For Teens And Adults at a safe yet effective dose to help treat zits.

 Pantothenic Acid (Vitamin B5)